The-Balance-FFXIV/balance-static/content/jobs/melee/viper/intermediate-guide.md

 ### 2.2.1 Disconnect Planning

 Viper generates four Rattling Coils every two minutes.
 Three are generated from twinblade combo starts, and one from Serpent’s Ire.
 Given that Uncoiled Fury and its follow up oGCDs can be used from range, this makes Rattling Coils a powerful disconnect tool.
 Uncoiled Fury also has a longer GCD recast of 3.5s base (2.97s with 15% haste buff active) which makes it ideal for disconnects as the player has more time to be away from the target without the GCD clock stopping.
 With some planning, Rattling Coils can also be held and pooled for longer disconnect segments.
-If there is a mechanic that forces 6 seconds of melee downtime, VPR can hold two Uncoiled Furies and completely cover that mechanic.
+If there is a mechanic that forces six seconds of melee downtime, VPR can hold two Uncoiled Furies and completely cover that mechanic.
 However, being out of melee range does mean losing auto attacks, so the player should still try to get back into melee range as soon as possible.

 Due to the extreme flexibility of when Rattling Coils are used, Vipers should almost never need to use Writhing Snap.
 Planning to use Rattling Coils instead will result in a direct potency gain.
 To directly compare Rattling Coil and Writhing Snap, we need to first convert both into potency per second, since they have different GCD times.
 Uncoiled Fury and its two follow up oGCDs are 900 potency in 2.97s, where Writhing Snap is 200 potency in 2.12 seconds.
 This translates to a potency per second (PPS) of 303.03PPS for Rattling Coil and 94.34PPS for Writhing Snap.
 This is a drastic difference, and Writhing Snap should be avoided when possible.
 However, if no Rattling Coils are available for whatever reason, it is still better to Writhing Snap than to do nothing!